Reviews

 Having tested a lot of different fresh dog food in the past 12 months, The Farmer’s Dog represents the best value service if you’d like to try fresh food.

-The Farmer’s Dog offers fresh-food meals containing real ingredients, such as USDA beef and chicken, and vegetables, such as peas and sweet potatoes.
+The Farmer’s Dog offers fresh-food meals containing real ingredients, such as USDA beef and chicken, and vegetables like peas and sweet potatoes.

-Unlike dry dog food, The Farmer’s Dog must be stored in the freezer and a few defrosted meal pouches in the fridge.
+Unlike dry dog food, The Farmer’s Dog must be stored in the freezer, and a few defrosted meal pouches in the fridge.
+So there’s a level of inconvenience compared to dry food.

 Maev or Sundays (Photo: Life With Klee Kai)

-If you’ve previously tried dry food and fresh food, you may be ready to attempt a raw-fed diet.
+If you’ve previously tried dry and fresh foods, you may be ready to try a raw-fed diet.

 Having tested some of the leading raw dog foods in the USA, Maev stands out as the most convenient, especially if you’re new to this pet food format.